Exhibits

 Ash Eliza Smith & Robert Twomey

 Ash Eliza Smith and Robert Twomey create an interactive audio and sensory media experience where storytelling meets a guided sound bath.
 This project brings research from ocean acoustics and the internet of animals to life, translating data from outside the limits of human perception into bodily and sonic experiences.
+This project was prototyped in collaboration with La Jolla Playhouse’s WOW Festival.

 How to Look Into the Ocean